KTH/devops-course/contributions/tutorial/sunneg-klaraes/README.md

 ## Finished tutorial
 **Link to the complete tutorial on Katacoda: https://www.katacoda.com/sunneg/scenarios/dockertutorial**

+We have aimed to reach a "remarkable" for the 2nd, 3rd and 4th critera below.

+Hope you enjoy the tutorial! :)

 # Tutorial: Docker
 *Team members: Christina Sunnegårdh (sunneg@kth.se), Klara Eserstam (klaraes@kth.se)*